hjshreya/pong/README.md

 ## Development

 This game is built using HTML5 Canvas and JavaScript, showcasing dynamic content creation, collision detection, and responsive design principles.

-## License

-This project is open-source and available under the GNU General Public License version 3 (GPL-3.0).
-The GPL-3.0 is a copyleft license that requires anyone who distributes your code or a derivative work to make the source available under the same terms.

-For more details, see the GPL-3.0 License.